Atlanta Primus

-Atlanta Reigan Primus (born 21 April 1997) is a Jamaican professional footballer who plays as a midfielder for Charlton Athletic, on loan from Women's Super League 2 club Southampton.
-Born in England, she plays for the Jamaica women's national team.
+Atlanta Reigan Primus (born 21 April 1997) is a Jamaican professional footballer who plays as a midfielder for Sunderland.
+Born in England, the midfielder plays for the Jamaica women's national team.

 Club career

 On 5 September 2020, Primus signed for London City, extending her contract by a further year on 16 June 2021.

 On 15 August 2023, Primus signed for Southampton.

 On 17 September 2024, Primus signed for Charlton Athletic on a season-long loan.

 On 26 July 2025, it was announced that Primus had signed a new contract with Southampton to extend her time with the club for a further year.

+On 25 July 2026, Primus was announced at Sunderland.

 International career

 Primus represented Jamaica in a friendly match against Costa Rica.
 After being called up for the Jamaica squad for the 2023 World Cup Primus started in the opening game against France, where the nation achieved their first point ever at a Woman's World Cup.